Developer Activity: Create a new Component from the Template

 A successful template run in Red Hat Developer Hub

-• Click the Open Component in catalog link to view the new Component.
-You’ll see links to the GitLab repository (View Source link) and note that you’re listed as the owner since you created the Component.
+You’ll see links to the GitLab repository (View Source link) and note that you’re listed as the owner since your identity was passed to the skeleton code used to create the Component’s catalog-info.yaml file.

 A successful template run in Red Hat Developer Hub